-Joe Jackson is an associate of Maples and Calder's Finance team in the Maples Group's Cayman Islands office.
+Joe Jackson is an Associate in the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm.
 He has experience in banking, fund financing, aircraft financing and structured finance transactions.
 He also advises on general corporate and commercial matters.